 - For macarons, take a class with Marie Asselin of the blog Food Nouveau!
 She also teaches an excellent class on gelato-making.

-- Monthly: Sign up for the Christina Tosi baking class with Monthly, covering cookies, pies, and cakes.
+- Studio.com (formerly called Monthly): Sign up for the Christina Tosi baking class with Studio, covering cookies, pies, and cakes.
 I took this course in 2021 and it was informative, easy to follow, but also challenging.

 - Virtual baking classes with Molly J. Wilk—Molly J. Wilk's pastry classes are very affordable.
 Each class covers a specific theme or type of pastry, like Opéra cake, Saint-Honoré, éclairs, etc. The prices vary but are very affordable!